adam-p/yesterday-i-learned/random.md

 1. Tabernacle just means Hut.
 1. [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) on top of REST emulates old-school terminals by transferring not only the requested data to the client, but a list of possible actions on it, too.
 1. "If whales have 1000 times more cells than we do, why don't they get cancer 1000 times more often" is called the [Peto's paradox](https://en.m.wikipedia.org/wiki/Peto%27s_paradox).
+1. It takes just ~5 minutes of downtime per year to kill a [99.999%](http://uptime.is/99.999) uptime guarantee.
+Other common guarantees: [~52 minutes for 99.99%](http://uptime.is/99.99), [~9 hours for 99.9%](http://uptime.is/99.9), [~3 days for 99%](http://uptime.is/99).
+1. A bowl of oatmeal a day could be the secret to a longer and healthier life, say scientists.
+1. Weasels are smaller than you think.
+Beavers are bigger than you think.
+(Grizzly) Bears are smaller than you think.
+Grizzly bears are less big than black bears than you think.
+Elks are bigger than bears.
+Mountain goats are not goats.
+1. [Human mothers also nest](https://en.wikipedia.org/wiki/Nesting_instinct); during the period, they clean the house a lot.
+1. "20% of the LCBO's customers bring in 80% of the revenue" - [this one guy on Reddit](http://www.reddit.com/r/canada/comments/4o9e4o/-/d4b82dm)
+1. Canada used to have "Athabasca" and "Assiniboia" [districts](https://en.wikipedia.org/wiki/Districts_of_the_Northwest_Territories).
+They are now various parts of the west.
+1. U Lethbridge's motto is Fiat Lux.
+1. [It is not illegal to drive barefoot](http://www.theglobeandmail.com/globe-drive/culture/commuting/strange-canadian-driving-laws-that-surprised-us-the-most-in-2015/article27951066/), but since it has less grip than shoes, you probably shouldn't.
+1. There is a global unified postal service body called the [Universal Postal Union](https://en.wikipedia.org/wiki/Universal_Postal_Union).
+The Union creates a framework and standards so that ALL countries can exchange mail freely without forming individual contracts with every other country. - [source](https://www.reddit.com/r/explainlikeimfive/comments/4o4t7z/-/d49oo7a)
+1. [Oktoberfestbier](https://en.m.wikipedia.org/wiki/Pale_lager#Oktoberfestbier_.2F_M.C3.A4rzen) is a real trademarked term for Oktoberfest beer.
+1. Windows 10 sucks so much because [Microsoft fired its QA department](http://www.networkworld.com/article/2453929/microsoft-subnet/would-microsoft-really-cut-its-qa-department.html).
 1.

 [abdulapopoola]: http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/